kazurayam/unittest-helper/docs/index.md

         Path p = too.resolveOutut("test_write_file_once_more/sample_20231103_124015.txt");

 Note that the parameter string to the `resolveOutput(String)` method can contain `/`, which represents one or more directories under the output sub-directory.
 For example, you can insert a directory of which name stands for the test method name.
 This technique makes it easy to organize output files created by multiple methods in a single test class.

+## How does the `TestOutputOrganizer` resolves the project root directory ?

+The `getProject()` method of `TestOutputOrganizer` class internally works as follows.

+1. The constructor call `new TestOutputOrganizer(this.getClass())` tells it should look at the code source of `this` object, which is `/Users/kazurayam/github/unittest-helper/app/build/classes/java/test/com/kazurayam/unittestshelperdemo/OrganizerPresentTest.class`.

+2. The `TestOutputOrganizer` internally tries to find out which build tool you used: Maven or Gradle?
+    If you used Maven, it expects that the project directory to have a subdirectory `target/test-classes`.
+If the `TestOutputOrganizer` found `target/test-classes` in the code source path, then the parent directory of the `target` directory is presumed to be the project directory.
+    If you use Gradle, the `TestOutputOrganizer` expects that the project directory would have a subdirectory `build/classes/java/test`.
+So `TestOutputOrganizer` tries to find `build/classes/java/test` in the code source path.
+When the subdirectory pattern is found in the code source path, then the parent directory of the `build` directory is presumed to be the project dir.

+The `com.kazurayam.unittest.ProjectDirectoryResovler` class has a list of the patterns to match against the code source given.
+You can che check the content of the list.
+Let me assume you have the following test code:

+    package com.kazurayam.unittesthelperdemo;

+    import com.kazurayam.unittest.ProjectDirectoryResolver;
+    import org.junit.jupiter.api.Test;

+    import java.util.List;

+    import static org.assertj.core.api.Assertions.assertThat;

+    public final class ProjectDirectoryResolverTest {

+        @Test
+        public void test_getSublistPatterns() {
+            List<List<String>> sublistPatterns =
+                    new ProjectDirectoryResolver().getSublistPatterns();
+            assertThat(sublistPatterns).isNotNull();
+            assertThat(sublistPatterns.size()).isGreaterThanOrEqualTo(2);
+            for (List<String> p : sublistPatterns) {
+                System.out.println("sublistPattern : " + p);
+            }
+        }

+    }

+This test prints the following result in the console:

+    sublistPattern : [target, test-classes]
+    sublistPattern : [build, classes, java, test]
+    sublistPattern : [build, classes, groovy, test]
+    sublistPattern : [build, classes, kotlin, test]

+The 1st sublistPattern is for Maven. the 2nd, sublistPattern is for Java codes built in Gradle.
+The 3rd is for Groovy codes built in Gradle.
+The 4th is for Kotlin codes built in Gradle.

+Do you need a unique sublistPattern other than those built-in ones?

+OK.
+You can add more sublistPatterns for your own needs by calling the `TestOutputOrganizer.Builder.sublistPattern(List<String>)` method.

 (FIN)